Alcohol laws of Maine: Driving

 The legal Blood Alcohol Content limit (BAC) for drunk driving in Maine is .08%; however, a person may be charged with Operating Under the Influence (OUI) with any BAC above .00%, especially if supported by other evidence of impairment.
 According to Maine law, a person can be charged with OUI if a person is "impaired to the slightest."
 A BAC of .08% is simply considered Prima Facie evidence, or evidence that can stand on its own (and without further support by any other evidence) to secure a conviction in a Maine court.
 Teenage drivers may have no alcohol in their system.
 Maine also has an implied consent law, interpreting the refusal to submit to a breathalyzer test at the request of a police officer as failing such a test.

 Drinking alcohol in a motor vehicle is prohibited.
-Open containers of alcohol are generally prohibited.
+Carrying open containers of alcohol in a motor vehicle is also prohibited.
 One exception is in vehicles without trunks if the container is placed in an area not normally occupied by the driver or passenger, or behind the last upright seat in the vehicle.
 They are also permitted for passengers in vehicles for hire (except taxicabs), the living quarters of a mobile home, trailer, semitrailer, or truck camper, and in vehicles operated by a licensed caterer who is transporting the alcohol to or from an event.

 Boating and alcohol

-Maine alcohol laws prohibit operating or attempting to operate a vessel under the influence of alcohol or drugs, or having a BAC of 0.08 or higher.
+Maine alcohol laws prohibit operating or attempting to operate a vessel under the influence of alcohol or drugs, or having a BAC of 0.08% or higher.

 Other

 Persons under the influence of alcohol may not possess firearms in bars and restaurants.
 Such establishments also may, but are not required to, prohibit firearms from all customers in their establishment.

 Liquor and public intoxication are not permitted in Maine state parks.
 Public intoxication and in some cases consumption are also not permitted in Acadia National Park per federal law.

+Persons are guilty of public drinking when drinking liquor within 200 feet of a legible notice prohibiting the consumption of alcohol.
+This notice must be placed by an authorized person (property owner, law enforcement officer, etc.).
+Persons can also be personally forbidden from drinking in public by law enforcement officers.